Ahmadiyya in Sweden: Early activities

 Starting in 1958, the Community published a religious magazine Activ Islam, "Active Islam", edited by an early convert Gunnar H. Eriksson, who adopted the name Saif-ul-Islam Mahmud.
 The publication was discontinued in 1972 and was revived in 1979.
 In 1986, the magazine began to be published from Denmark, featuring articles in Danish and other Scandinavian languages as well.

 A Swedish convert, Christina Gustavsson, who took the name Qanita Sadiqa, translated the Quran in Swedish in 1988, whose publication, coincided with the Ahmadiyya centenary celebrations.

 Journeys by caliphs

 The first caliph to visit Sweden was Mirza Nasir Ahmad.
 He first visited Sweden in 1973, and then again in 1975 to lay the foundation stone of the Nasir Mosque in Gothenburg, on September 27.
 The mosque was inaugurated a year later on August 17, 1976 by the same caliph.
 The caliph visited Stockholm in 1978 and then for the final time visited the country in 1980.
 The fourth caliph, Mirza Tahir Ahmad visited the country in 1982, to open an Ahmadiyya mission in Malmö, and then once again in 1986.

-Controversies

-In September 2017, when schoolchildren from Bulltoftaskolan visited the Ahmadiyya mosque Mahmoodmoskén in Malmö, they were told by the imam that "pigs are homosexuals".

 Demographics

-Estimates for the number of Ahmadi Muslims in Sweden range between 500 and 1,100, which corresponds to an average of 800 people.
-In particular, there are about 300 Ahmadis in Malmö, and about 50 Ahmadis in Luleå.
+There are approximately 1600 Ahmadi Muslims in Sweden.
 The majority of the residents are immigrants from Pakistan.
 However, there are also a small number of Arabs, Africans and Swedish converts.
 There are four Imams in the country, located in various parts of the country.